ScopeLift/ovm-og-multisigwallet/README.md

 The original Gnosis multisig wallet, updated to work on [Optimistic Ethereum](https://optimism.io/).
 The repository for the EVM-only version of this project can be [found here](https://github.com/gnosis/MultiSigWallet).

-🚨🚧 **WARNING: This project is a work in progress.
-It is not yet working on the OVM.** 🚧🚨

 The purpose of multisig wallets is to increase security by requiring multiple parties to agree on transactions before execution.
 Transactions can be executed only when confirmed by a predefined number of owners.
 A web user interface can be found [here](/dapp).

 Install
 -------------

-**NOTE**: We recommend installing [volta](https://volta.sh/) for managing versions of node and npm.
-This project is tested with node `v14.15.5`, and will automatically use said version if your system has volta installed.
+**NOTE**: We recommend installing [volta](https://volta.sh/) for managing versions of node, npm, and yarn.

+The contracts development environment has been tested with node `v10.23.3`.
+The frontend in `app/` is tested with node `v14.16.0` and yarn `v1.22.10`.
+Both projects will automatically use the appropriate versions if your system has volta installed.

 ```bash
 git clone https://github.com/ScopeLift/ovm-og-multisigwallet.git